Xarlizard/UniversityOfHelsinki-ComputerScience/FullStackOpen/Part-02/phonebook/README.md

 # Exercise information

-Fullstack Open submission for Exercises 2.6 - 2.15 .
+Fullstack Open submission for Exercises 2.6 - 2.17 .

-Simple web applicaton for understanding the core concepts of React.
+Simple web applicaton for understanding the core concepts of React and AXIOS methods.

 ## Start the application